Introduction

 }

-If your variable as the same name as the component, you can pass it directly:
+If your variable has the same name as the component, you can pass it directly:

 use crate::i18n::*;